Everybody wants to know everything about the pet they are going to get. Guinea pigs are one of the most popular pets and can easily be taken care of.

 These little creatures naturally in the wild live in groups.
 If they have one or more guinea pigs in the cage, it will drastically improve their mental well being.
 If your guinea pig is not affectionate, it is probably because it feels lonely and depressed.
 The bigger their group, the safer and happier they feel.

 You need to always be gentle and precautious and don’t freak them out!
 Once they think that you are some danger to them, it’s hard to change their feelings about you.
 So here are some ways they may show you affection:

-This old expression is genuine when it comes to guinea pigs.
-You should always give them food when they finish what you already put in the cage.
-Another great tip that falls into this category is that whenever you provide them with food, you should talk to them making them feel secure around you.
+You should always give them food when they finish what you already have put in the cage.
+Another great tip is that whenever you provide them with food, you should talk to them in order to make them feel secure around you.

 Also, when you feed them, let them sniff and lick your fingers.
 This way they can make contact with you, and they will recognize your scent the next time you are close to them.

 So, don’t worry!
-Once they recognize you as their source of delicious food, their affection for you will grow substantially.
+Once guinea pigs recognize you as their source of delicious food and their affection for you will grow substantially.

 The only way to get your guinea pig to be affectionate is for you to build a relationship with them.